 Contacting the PACT team

 Visit the help desk: The PACT team have a helpdesk, located on the ground floor of the main hospital building near to main reception.
-The helpdesk, open Monday to Friday between 9am and 4pm, is staffed by volunteers and members of staff who will be happy to help you deal with any queries or provide advice or support.
+The helpdesk, open Monday to Friday between 9am and 4pm and staff who will be happy to help you deal with any queries or provide advice or support.

 Aintree University Hospital NHS Foundation Trust